You’ve set up your account, company, and user details. Now it’s time to build the perfect content library!

 Once your account details are set, it’s time to get to work building your proposal content.

 Your Content Library is full of pre-made content you insert and reuse in any sales document you need.
 With a well-stocked library, your sales team can build proposals like someone builds a sandwich: with slices of prepared ingredients that best suit the tastes of your prospect.

 Though this is a comprehensive guide, you'll find links to explore and dig deeper into the different features available in your Content Library.

 Build Custom Fields

 Proposify comes with some Variables pre-made.
-Variables are pieces of placeholder text that automatically populate with prospect, company, user or proposal details.
-This helps your team avoid any mishaps with Find and Replace.
-We do the finding and replacing for you.
+Variables are placeholder text that automatically populates with client, company, user or proposal details.
+This helps your team avoid any mishaps with Find and Replace, and even spelling errors.

 Proposify also has a tool that enables you to create your own variables.

 Custom Fields are variables that you make.
-Things like invoice numbers, client IDs, worksite addresses, or expected start/completion dates can be added to get your reps worrying about more important details.
+Fields like invoice numbers, client IDs, worksite addresses, or expected start/completion dates can be added to get your reps worrying about more important details.

 First, choose where this variable will be placed: A client, client company, proposal, or user.
 From there, create the field.
 A new form field will be added in that space.